Cannon

 COMPREHENSIVE REENACTORS LIABILITY INSURANCE POLICY

-Cannon Old West Society provides all current members with Reenactors Liability Insurance coverage.
+Cannon Old West Society provides all current members with Reenactors Liability Insurance coverage while participating in a C.O.W.S..
 This coverage does not include personal injury.
 Liability Insurance only covers mishaps that involve damage or injury to property or spectators.
-For more details, contact a COWS posse member.

 SAFETY RULES